AlterMellion/InterstellarWar/README.md

 # TutoJeu

 # ToDo
-- fix explosion: we can the spaceship in the middle of it
 - increase either speed or number of enemies on screen
 - add animation to the shots and engine flares
 - add start menu